ChristopherGee0/ChristopherGee0/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently a rising Senior at Brooklyn Technical High School
-- 🌱 I’m currently a rising Senior at Brooklyn Technical High School
+- 🌱 Currently learning JS, HTML, C++, and Arduino
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on HTML projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with HTML
 - 💬 Ask me about
 - 📫 How to reach me: christophergee218@gmail.com
 - 😄 Pronouns: He/Him